Drone Laws in South Dakota

 This section does not apply to:

-1. Law enforcement officers, or to those acting under the direction of a law enforcement officer, while engaged in the performance of the officer’s lawful duties;
+1. Law enforcement officers, or those acting under the direction of a law enforcement officer while engaged in the performance of the officer’s lawful duties;

 3. A designated emergency management worker operating a drone within the scope of the worker’s duties.